uzunmasha/gatk/README.md

 - Use pre-commit hooks for code formatting and linting (configured in `.pre-commit-config.yaml`)
 - Follow the coding style defined in `.prettierrc.yml`
 - Document changes in `CHANGELOG.md`
-- Build the container image: `docker build -t gatk-pipeline:latest -f docker/Dockerfile .`
+- Build the container image: `docker build -t gatk-pipeline:v1.0.0 -f docker/Dockerfile .`

 ## Documentation

 **Pipeline Documentation:**

-- [Usage Guide](docs/usage.md): Comprehensive guide on how to use the pipeline
+- [Usage Guide](docs/usage.md): comprehensive guide on how to use the pipeline
-- [Output Documentation](docs/output.md): Detailed description of pipeline outputs
+- [Output Documentation](docs/output.md): description of published and unpublished pipeline outputs
-- [Parameters Description](docs/params.md): Detailed description of pipeline parameters
+- [Parameters Description](docs/params.md): description of pipeline parameters

-## Contributing

-We welcome contributions to improve this pipeline.
-Please read our [Contributing Guidelines](.github/CONTRIBUTING.md) for more information on how to get started.